llightcb/sight/README.md

  | list → https://dnscrypt.info/public-servers
  $ dnv /etc/chrony/chrony.conf → change to nts
  | an _example_: branch platonic → chrony.conf
- - if you poweroff/reboot, some error messages
- | will appear. but there's nothing to see via
- | $ rcl -v if $ rcl is enabled? answer on irc

- |→ "if you poweroff/reboot, stuff gets killed
- | randomly & something errors in the stack of
- | stuff, running in the wm. _these errors are
- | harmless_ - they would be outputted by sway
- | itself, so it's logging to stdout/stderr &&
- | so it's logs are still there when it closes
- | right before poweroff/reboot." ------------

  - run: $ ipt --sf / $ bll -r / $ bll -g # end
 ```